 At the LSE Review of Books, we use a Shure SM-58 because it delivers on sound quality in ways many microphones in the lower-end price range rarely provide.
 If you find you want richer sound and are willing to pay a bit more, the “Tools” section on the Transom.org site is a good place to narrow your search.

-Keeping the microphone in your hand, rather than propping it on a desktop stand will give you more control over the audio quality and allow for more targeted voice collection.
+Keeping the microphone in your hand, rather than propping it on a desktop stand will give you more control over the quality of the recording and will allow for more targeted voice collection.
 Voices project differently and have varying levels of robustness.
 Before launching into an interview test out the right microphone distance by getting your interviewee to talk a little whilst you determine the right distance for their voice (industry standard is asking what he or she has had for breakfast).
-If you hold a microphone too close to an interviewee it could distort the audio, if it is held too far, you risk picking up unnecessary ambient noise.
+If you hold a microphone too close to an interviewee it could distort the audio, but if it is held too far, you risk picking up unnecessary ambient noise.
 The right balance is easily struck with some practice.

 Microphones can record straight from editing programmes on your tablet or laptop.
 The use of a recorder, however, is still the best way to capture the highest quality audio.
 Like microphones, recorders exist on a spectrum of the simple to the very complex.
 Differences in sound quality are not as easily detectable, and one can get away with using a cheaper digital voice recorder such as an Olympus WS-750M.
 Some recorders work better with a particular type of microphone.
 Transom.org also has information on these ideal microphone-recorder pairings.